 Foundation year modules in Computing are designed to provide students with the underpinning knowledge and skills required for subsequent study at degree level.
-This includes effective grounding in Mathematics and Technology as well as wider social issues associated with the impact and application of IT in the modern world.
+This includes effective grounding in Mathematics and Technology as well as an introduction to Database management systems.